jaeseung16/MatrixExpmInSwift/README.md

 ### TODO

-Implement a function corresponding to `normest1` in Matlab or [onenormest](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.onenormest.html) in Scipy to estimate the 1-norm of the powers of a given matrix
+Implement a function corresponding to `normest1` in Matlab or [onenormest](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.onenormest.html) in Scipy to estimate the 1-norm of the powers of a given matrix [1]

-* Nicholas J. Higham and Fran\c{c}oise Tisseur, A Block Algorithm for Matrix 1-Norm Estimation with an Application to 1-Norm Pseudospectra, SIAM J. Matrix Anal.
+[1] Nicholas J. Higham and Fran\c{c}oise Tisseur, A Block Algorithm for Matrix 1-Norm Estimation with an Application to 1-Norm Pseudospectra, SIAM J. Matrix Anal.
 App.
-21, 1185-1201, 2000.
+21, 1185-1201, 2000. [doi: 10.1137/S0895479899356080](https://doi.org/10.1137/S0895479899356080)